ThomasHeb/4AxisFoamCutter/README.md

 - optional: fans 12V
 - wire / connector

 Most of it is plugged together straight forward.
 A detailed list is included in the foamcutter.ino file.

 ![hardware_1](https://github.com/ThomasHeb/4AxisFoamCutter/blob/master/img/hardware_1.JPG)
 ![hardware_2](https://github.com/ThomasHeb/4AxisFoamCutter/blob/master/img/hardware_2.JPG)

+### Operation without buttons, leds and limit switches (minimum operation setup)
+There are some sets available for 3D printer, including Arduino Mega, Ramps 1.4, 128x64 Display with SD card reader and stepper driver 4988.
+The firmware can be configured to operate especially with this hardware setup, without buttons, led and limit switches.
+The usability is limited, but almost no soldering is needed.
+To use this setup, simply skip all steps related to limit switches, buttons and leds. the local button on the display is used as back button, all other operations can be handled with the jog.
+- set USE_LIMIT_SWITCHES to 0 in config.h to disable the limit switches
+- set USE_BUTTONS to 0 in config.h to disable the buttons and leds

 ### Modifications of Hardware: